 course, a course provider must submit form ATS-0, Appraiser Trainee/Sponsor

-Course Approval, adopted herein by reference, and which is published
+Course Approval, adopted herein by reference, and satisfy the Board

-delivered through classroom or distance education.
+course may be delivered through classroom or distance education.
 The

 delivery mechanism for distance education courses offered by a non-academic

-provider must be approved by an AQB-approved organization providing approval
+provider must be approved by an AQB-approved organization providing

 (m) Sponsors who complete the Appraiser Trainee/Sponsor

-course may receive continuing education credit for the course.
+course may receive ACE credit for the course.